Skip to main content

 Cod on the northern shelf has been divided into three sub-stocks (southern sub-stock, north-western sub-stock and Viking sub-stock) two years ago.
 Workshops to clarify the stock structure of cod in the North Sea and west of Scotland have shown that the three sub-stocks differ genetically and/or in their biological characteristics (e.g. growth, maturity).
 The population sizes of the sub-stocks have also developed differently.
 In particular, the southern sub-stock has developed worse than the north-western and Viking sub-stocks.
 For these reasons, ICES considers an assessment based on the sub-stocks to be appropriate.

-According to the available stock assessment, all three sub-stocks were fished above FMSY in 2023.
-While the north-western and Viking sub-stock is within safe biological limits at the beginning of 2024, the southern sub-stock is clearly outside safe biological limits and below the Blim biomass limit.
+According to the available stock assessment, all three sub-stocks were fished above FMSY in 2024.
+While the north-western and Viking sub-stock have an increased risk towards safe biological limits at the beginning of 2025, the southern sub-stock is clearly outside safe biological limits and below the Blim biomass limit.
 Since the southern sub-stock in particular marks the southern limit of the cod distribution area, it is very likely that climatic changes play a role in addition to fishing.

-The calculations based on the three sub-stocks are based on the assumption that the sub-stocks do not mix in the first quarter, as they remain in their respective sub-stock areas during the spawning season (Figure 1).
+The calculations based on the three sub-stocks assume that the sub-stocks do not mix in the first quarter, as they remain in their respective sub-stock areas (Figure 1) during the spawning season in the first quarter.
 In quarters two to four, however, the sub-stocks mix considerably.

-ICES normally gives advice based on the MSY approach.
-However, recommendations based solely on the MSY approach for each of the three sub-stocks is not possible in this particular case, as there is no (genetic) data available to quantify the mixing of the sub-stocks in quarters two to four.
-Advice based purely on the MSY approach at the sub-stock level is therefore not feasible for management purposes, as without knowledge of the spatial distribution and mixing of the sub-stocks in quarters two to four, compliance with the recommended catch levels for all sub-stocks cannot be guaranteed.
+It is therefore not possible to make recommendations based on the MSY approach for each of the three sub-stocks, as no (genetic) data are available to quantify the mixing of the sub-stocks in quarters two to four.
+A management recommendation at the sub-stock level is also not feasible for management, as without knowledge of the spatial distribution and mixing of the sub-stocks in quarters two to four, compliance with the recommended catch levels for all sub-stocks could not be guaranteed.

 To improve the quality of the assessment and prevent the need to apply a precautionary approach and reduce potential catches under the MSY approach, genetic samples and analyses at a high level of spatio-temporal detail would be necessary.
 This would make it possible to calculate how stocks mix in individual quarters and when catches are made in which areas.
 This would also allow targeted measures to be taken to protect the southern sub-stock.
 However, this would require considerable resources and funding.